 Democrat Cary Kennedy is running for governor of Colorado.
 Here’s what that means.

-in April, Cary Kennedy became the third major candidate— and the first woman— to kick off a campaign for governor on the Democratic side.
+In April, Cary Kennedy became the third major candidate— and the first woman— to kick off a campaign for governor in the Democratic primary.

-The former state treasurer who last year stepped down as Denver’s chief financial officer and deputy mayor, took the online route for her official kickoff, announcing her candidacy on Facebook live.
+The former state treasurer who in 2016 stepped down as Denver’s chief financial officer and deputy mayor, took the online route for her official kickoff, announcing her candidacy on Facebook live.
 In her video, she drove around in a car talking to a camera as she’s filmed by someone in the passenger seat.

-Since leaving the office last January she has been prepping for her run for governor and doing financial consulting work for the City of Denver and USAFacts, a nonprofit institute in Seattle developing an annual report for government that mirrors corporate financial statements.
+Since leaving the office last January she had been prepping for her run for governor and doing financial consulting work for the City of Denver and USAFacts, a nonprofit institute in Seattle developing an annual report for government that mirrors corporate financial statements.
 Her entrance into the race followed Intertech Plastics CEO Noel Ginsburg, former state Sen. Mike Johnston, and Congressman Ed Perlmutter, who later dropped out after Boulder Congressman Jared Polis got in the race.